tjhv10/pabutools/README.md

 ## Overview

-The pabutools are a complete set of tools work with participatory budgeting instances.
+The pabutools are a complete set of tools to work with participatory budgeting instances.

 Participatory budgeting (PB) is a democratic tool used to allocate